flenniken/collections/readme.md

 You go back to the index page by scrolling to the bottom and tapping the index icon.

-Tapping a camera icon shows the first photo full size on the image page.
+Tapping the photo icon shows the first photo full size on the image page.

 [⬇](#Contents)